celsowm/pgedigital-backend/docs/metal-orm/advanced-features.md

 ## Advanced Runtime Patterns

-When using the OrmContext runtime, you can implement advanced patterns like soft deletes, multi-tenant filtering, and optimistic concurrency.
+When using the OrmSession runtime, you can implement advanced patterns like soft deletes, multi-tenant filtering, and optimistic concurrency.

 ### Soft Deletes